FarronF/limerick-council-meetings/meetings/2022/12/12-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 21st November 2022.md

 locations where they could meet with Active Travel so as to make submissions on schemes;

- Members agreed that Section 38 could be considered appropriate to use in certain--- 11
+ Members agreed that Section 38 could be considered appropriate to use in certain
+---
+11

 circumstances, but not for segregated cycle lanes in accordance with the adopted motion.